hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 7. Select the route table you just created on the route tables tab.

 And that's it for the VPC part.
-You know have a VPC, that's know connected to the Internet.
+You now have a VPC, that's connected to the Internet.
 We will see later how to put Elasticache and Lambda on this VPC.

 <a name="elasticache"></a>